FAQs: PANDEMIC UNEMPLOYMENT ASSISTANCE (PUA)

 No. Someone who quits a job is generally not eligible for unemployment benefits, whether under the traditional UI system or the new PUA program.
 There may be exceptions under certain circumstances.
 For example, if you quit because you either contract COVID-19 or are told by a medical professional to self-isolate, or because you need to be the primary caregiver for a child who cannot attend school or childcare, etc., the EDD is likely to treat this as an exception to the rule that people who quit aren’t eligible for unemployment.
 However, this would be for the EDD to determine.
 Similarly, if you pay yourself a salary or wage from your own corporation, we don’t think you could become eligible for PUA benefits if you ‘fire yourself’ from your own entity.
 The EDD has not provided guidance for such a scenario, but it seems to violate the rule against quitting because it is in your control.

-Can you apply for both PUA benefits and SBA loans?
+Can I apply for both PUA benefits if I borrowed through a SBA loan?

-While you could apply for both, there is no guidance regarding how receipt of one form of assistance will affect your eligibility for the other, if at all, or how it might affect forgiveness of a PPP loan.
+While you could apply for PUA benefits even if you applied for either an EIDL or a PPP loan, there is no guidance regarding how receipt of one form of assistance will affect your eligibility for the other, if at all, or how it might affect forgiveness of a PPP loan.
+We do not believe that applying for or receiving an EIDL needs to be reported on your PUA certification because it is a loan that must be repaid.
+If you received a PPP loan, which is used to replace income or pay employees, and which can be forgiven, it is less clear.
 Without authoritative guidance from an appropriate state or federal agency, we cannot provide guidance to you on the interplay between a PUA claim and a PPP loan.
 You should assess each program’s qualifications when deciding on available options.
-We will provide additional information and guidance as it becomes available.
+We will provide additional information and guidance if the EDD or federal Department of Labor make any available.